Oscilloscope Basics: Beginner Guide to Waveforms, Probes, Triggering and Safe Measurements

 Trigger Level

-Sets the voltage point where the oscilloscope begins drawing the waveform.
+The trigger level sets the voltage point where the oscilloscope begins drawing the waveform.

 Trigger Type